Anish0033/Data_Analytics/README.md

 🎯 Purpose:
 To strengthen my understanding of data analysis by combining data manipulation and visual storytelling, enabling meaningful insights from raw data.

+Everything is done in Jupyter Notebook, and it is in a very structured manner, so anyone could understand.